-Graduates should qualify for employment in a variety of positions in business, government and industry.
-Job classifications range from entry-level to supervisor to middle management.
+Graduates should qualify for employment in a variety of positions in business, government, and industry ranging from entry-level to supervisor to middle management.
 Essentially all businesses require some type of administrative support so all industries are on the table for consideration in this career field including retail, manufacturing, financial, and education to name a few.